 In 2016, Chondra opened the doors to WEBMyers Construction.
 Chondra has been certified by numerous organizations such as the Georgia Minority Supplier Development Council, Women’s Business Enterprise National Council, City of Atlanta African-American Business Enterprise, and many more (listed below).
 Recently, WEBMyers Construction has been recognized as the largest minority-owned, woman-owned Interior general contracting company in Georgia.

-Chondra’s value system is clear, and WEBMyers Construction operations are fueled by three indelible tenets: delivering the highest quality results; in the most cost-efficient way possible; while supporting minority-owned subcontractors with a (minimum) 20% to (goal) 30% or more of the revenue spend.
+Chondra’s value system is clear, and WEBMyers Construction operations are fueled by three indelible tenets: delivering the highest quality results; in the most cost-efficient way possible; while supporting minority-owned subcontractors with a minimum revenue spend of 20% and a goal revenue spend of 30% or more for every project.
 Chondra personally values integrity and inclusiveness, and the mom in her makes sure every single person connected to her is nurtured and supported.
 She is on a mission to do things differently and to create a new normal in her industry, all while maintaining a serious work ethic and doing every single thing joyfully.

 Today, Chondra is happily married and lives with her husband and their combined family of five children.
-In her free time, she enjoys travel and working on her dream project of building a community of homes designed specifically for single moms.
+In her free time, she enjoys travelling, bowling, and tennis.